Phoenix to the Grand Canyon Road Trip

 As you drive from Flagstaff to Grand Canyon National Park, the soil turns red, hinting at what’s to come.
 Read on to start building the best Southwest road-trip itinerary ever.

-Get to know the cosmopolitan side of Arizona in Phoenix where there is an activity for every interest.
+Get to know Phoenix where there is an activity for every interest.
 Here are the top seven things to do.